barbisliboni/CityWeather/README.md

 http://localhost:8080/weather/city/{location}
 ```
 (By location, I mean the place you want to know the weather).
-### PS: Don't forget to use accent and space while writing it.
+### PS: Don't forget to use accent marks and space while writing it.
 ### PS²: It will show only the main cities/states if you're seaching a place which is not in the USA.